 Big Brothers Big Sisters**

-*Students interested in joining these mentoring programs must submit the 2012-2013 mentoring application and attend a training session.
-The other mentoring programs may require different paperwork or trainings.
-Please be in touch with group leaders to find out more.
+*Students interested in joining these mentoring programs must submit the 2014-2015 mentoring application and attend a training session through the McKeen Center.

 **Indicates programs run in partnership with or by Big Brothers Big Sisters of Bath/Brunswick.
 Students must submit the BBBS application.